saulpierotti/markdown_notebook/ADS_RA.md

 * I have a boolean formula in conjunctive normal form (CNF)
 * A CNF is a conjunction of disjunctions clauses
 * Can I assign its variables so that it evaluates to True?

+## Branch and bound
+* It is a smart enumeration method that avoids evaluating decisions that cannot lead to an optimal solution